jkniest/HTMLCache/readme.md

 ---

-This package __speeds up__ your laravel application by caching the final rendered __html__.
+This package __speeds up__ your laravel application by caching the final rendered __html__ and __header fields__.
 So your database queries and view loading algorithms don't need to run every single page load.

 This package is made for you if you have a lot of static pages (or pages that don't change very often).
 That means, __portfolios__, __blogs__, __landing pages__ and more.